dvklopfenstein/goatools_simulation/README.md

 The study groups are composed of various percentages of both true and false null hypotheses.
 True null hypotheses in the study group are selected from the large general group of population genes.
 False null hypotheses in the study group are selected from the small group of 124 humoral response genes.
-False null hypothese are the study genes which are significantly different that the population genes.

 Simulation-based estimates of precentage of humoral response study genes (famse nullrecovered from a GOEA

-### Introduction
 ### Methods
 ### Discussion
 ### Results